youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 1: Composable functions.md

 By using Compose’s state APIs like `remember` and `mutableStateOf`, any changes to state automatically update the UI:

-Note: you will need to add the following imports to correctly use `by`.
+com.example.sky.database.Note: you will need to add the following imports to correctly use `by`.
 Alt+Enter will add them for you.

 Now we can change the background of the message content based on `isExpanded` when we click on a message.
 We will use the `clickable` modifier to handle click events on the composable.
 Instead of just toggling the background color of the `Surface`, we will animate the background color by gradually modifying its value from `MaterialTheme.colors.surface` to `MaterialTheme.colors.primary` and vice versa.
 To do so, we will use the `animateColorAsState` function.
 Lastly, we will use the `animateContentSize` modifier to animate the message container size smoothly: